jhkoivis/dvelib/README.md

 net use u: "\\wsl.localhost\Ubuntu" /persistent:yes

-create forward - reverese loop from frames to input.mp4 and save it as output.mp4
+create forward - reverese loop from frames to input.mp4 and save it as output.mp4.
+The last line is powerpoint compatibility line.

 ```
 ffmpeg -framerate 30 -i frame%05d.png input.mp4